 Hurry!
-Marian University is offering home purchase assistance to a limited number of qualified employees.
+Marian University is offering two total home purchase assistance grants to qualified employees.

 The program is first-come, first-served.